Pet Vaccines In High Point, NC

 When Should I Have My Pet Vaccinated?

-Dogs and cats get their first vaccines at only 6 weeks old, and should have additional boosters and shots their entire lives.
+Dogs and cats get their first vaccines at only 6 weeks old and should have additional boosters and shot their entire lives.
 Your High Point veterinarian can give you recommendations for your pet’s vaccination schedule.

 What Vaccinations Does My Pet Need?

 Pet vaccines come in two categories: core and non-core vaccines.
 Core vaccines are recommended for every single pet, no matter their background, age, breed, or lifestyle.
 Non-core vaccines are more specialized to your pet’s needs.
 For example, if a cat goes outside during the day and sleeps in the house at night, they may require additional vaccines than a cat who stays inside at all times.